BiLLY-J03l/Honeypot/README.md

 - How this could benefit us?
     - the adversary might paste in his ssh public key to setup a reverse connection or type in his FTP credentials in the process of exfiltrating "sensitive" data.
     - Congratulations, now you can sit back, relax, watch a child play around and hack the hacker.

+## (Optional) Setting up ELK stack to visulaize the logs